 Commissions

-Of the commissions and publications that have given me the most pleasure in recent years, the three sets of Royal Mail postage stamps are among my favourites, as I can be assured they are always going to be well reproduced when featured as First Day Covers and Presentation packs.
-The three sets were 'Butterflies' - July 2013, 'Bees' - August 2015 and 'Brilliant Bugs' - October 2020.
+Of the commissions and publications that have given me the most pleasure in recent years, the sets of Royal Mail postage stamps are among my favourites, as I can be assured they are always going to be well reproduced when featured as First Day Covers and Presentation packs.
+Three of the sets were 'Butterflies' - July 2013, 'Bees' - August 2015 and 'Brilliant Bugs' - October 2020.
 The last of these, 'Brilliant Bugs', was a collaboration with Professor Helen Roy (who I worked with on the Field Guide to the Ladybirds of Great Britain and Ireland), and I was delighted when that set won the 'Favourites stamp set' of 2020.

 I was also honoured when, in 2016, I was commissioned by Butterfly Conservation to paint three Vanessid butterflies to mark the 90th birthday of their President, Sir David Attenborough.
-He has since said that the painting is the first thing he sees in the morning and the last thing he sees at night - very gratifying to know.

 Autumnwatch